 There are three requirements for admission to candidacy (note that the ACO program has its own requirements for admission to candidacy, which are slightly different from those given here.
 Details can be found at the ACO program page)

 - Passing a set of basic examinations.

 A student must take and pass four basic examinations from the following list.
 The set of examinations to be taken should be determined in consultation with the student's academic advisor.
 Each examination is based on a corresponding graduate course whose number is given in parentheses.

 - Model Theory (21-603)

 - Differential Equations (21-632)

 Examinations are offered at the start of each semester.
 Each examination is three hours long.
-To register for a basic examination contact Stella Andreoletti at least one week before the start of the semester.
+To register for a basic examination contact Christine Gilchrist at least one week before the start of the semester.
 Please specify which subjects you would like to take.